 Managing relationships in your IT environment requires more than discovery capabilities.
 You need to collect asset lists , to map and manage data relationships across all three layers of dependencies (IT Asset Management), to visualize and traverse the web of relationships, and to consume this information in the context of your IT Service Management (ITSM) processes with integrated ITSM tools.

-Virima’s IT Asset Management solutions help you do this through an affordable solution that provides you the tools and insights your IT organization needs to be successful.
+Virima’s IT Asset Management solutions help you do this through an affordable solution that provides you the tools like service map and insights your IT organization needs to be successful.

 Virima is here to help.
 Learn more about how our discovery and visualization capabilities unlock value for IT.